qBraid/micro-grants/README.md

 # Rules and guidelines for projects and content:
 - The project and quantum content should be an original creation.
-- For technical projects you are free to use any quantum-SDK of your choice, but we encourage you to use the (qBraid platform)[https://qbraid.com/], primarily, for your development.
+- For technical projects you are free to use any quantum-SDK of your choice, but we encourage you to use the [qBraid platform](https://qbraid.com/), primarily, for your development.
 The qBraid-team will be happy to answer any questions you may have regardin the platform.
 - The participants must be US or Canadian citizens (We are exploring how this could relaxed, stay tuned!).

 # Finding people to join your team: